oorlov4-svg/Portfolio/README.md

 jQuery used for DOM manipulation and slider functionality

-Clean and maintainable code structure (BEM methodology)
+LESS preprocessor used for scalable and maintainable styles

-Optimized assets and images
+Clean and structured code (BEM methodology)

 📬 Contact Flow